1st Edition

 Mihail Stojanoski and Lilla Vukovich

-Chapter 10: Procedural versus Substantive Approaches to Scientific Evidence in the Opinions of Advocates-General
+Chapter 10: Procedural versus Substantive Approaches to Scientific Evidence in the Opinions of Advocates General

-Chapter 11: Climate Justice in the Anthropocene and its Relationship with Science and Technology
+Chapter 11: Climate Justice in the Anthropocene and Its Relationship With Science and Technology: The Importance of an Ethics of Responsibility

-Paolo Davide Farah & Alessio Lo Giudice
+Paolo Davide Farah and Alessio Lo Giudice

 Anthi Koskina

-Chapter 13: The Intersections Among Science, Technology, Policy and Law: in Between Truth and Justice
+Chapter 13: The Intersections Among Science, Technology, Policy, and Law: In Between Truth and Justice

 Paolo Davide Farah and Justo Corti Varela